mtsyganov/react/npm-react/README.md

 var React = require('react/addons');
 ```

-To run React.JS apps with IE6/IE7 you have to use es5-shims and console-polyfill
+To run React.JS apps with IE6/IE7 you have to use es5-shims, console-polyfill
+and queryselector-polyfill from bower.